deisygysi/EVOP_2019/docs/01_Descriptive.md

 ## 0.3442623 0.6557377
 ```

-What happens if we ask for a `prop.table()` on an object that is not a table?
+Try: What happens if we ask for a `prop.table()` on an object that is not a table?

 ```r